jsiek/arete/README.md

 The pointer associated with variable `x` starts out with a permission of `1`, but when we initialize `y` with `x`, all of its permission is transfered to the new pointer for `y`.
-So the write to `y` executes successfully, but the later write to `x` is an error because by that time, `x` has `0` permission.
+So the write to `y` executes successfully, but the later read of `x` is an error because by that time, `x` has `0` permission.

-Getting back to the first example, let us discuss memory allocation and deallocation.
+Getting back to the first example, we discuss memory allocation and deallocation.

 	fun main() {